uduak33/hospital-performance-and-payer-insights/README.md

 ## Assumptions & Caveats
 ### 1. Patient Insurance Attribution
 - Synthea permits patients to hold multiple concurrent insurance coverages, limiting definitive primary payer attribution at the encounter level.
 Payer mix results, therefore, reflect coverage presence rather than exclusive insurer responsibility.
-### 2. Claims and Payment Reconciliation
+### 2. Encounter-Level Financial Attribution
-- The claims_transactions table is not fully synchronised with the encounters table, preventing reliable encounter-level payment validation.
-Financial insights are therefore based on encounter utilization and exposure rather than confirmed revenue realization.
+- Encounter records could not be reliably reconciled to transaction-level payment data due to structural misalignment.
+Financial interpretations, therefore, reflect utilisation and exposure based on encounters rather than confirmed payment outcomes.
 ### 3. Admission Classification Decision
 - Hospice and skilled nursing facility (SNF) encounters were initially considered for inclusion as admissions but were excluded for consistency.
 Admission-related analyses were restricted to inpatient encounters only to maintain a clear and reproducible definition.
 ### 4. Clinical Coding Framework